 6. Relationship anarchy

 Relationship anarchy is a niche of non-monogamous individuals who do not like to give a conventional definition to their relationship at all.
 Rather than adhering to relationship expectations and meanings, they prefer to have an organic relationship that can develop and adapt according to both partner’s needs and desires.

-They are frequently critical of relationship definitions that categorize people based on their sexual orientation or marital status.
+They are frequently critical of relationship definitions that categorize people based on their physical preferences or marital status.
 They oppose the idea of defined rules and limits in a relationship, believing that love should push the boundaries of a relationship rather than imposed restrictions.
 They firmly believe that people can have a fulfilling relationship without conforming to societal expectations or compromising their needs.